0xWOLAND/website/src/content/blog/zcash-part-3.md

 # Conclusion

-A vector-commitment accumulator gives Zcash the one feature Merkle trees cannot: **constant-size state and proofs**, no matter how many shielded notes exist.
-That single property is *critical* for long-term scalability, eliminating depth caps, tree migrations, and anchor-leakage trade-offs.
+A vector-commitment accumulator gives Zcash a simpler approach to tracking spent notes: **constant-size state** that unifies both inclusion and non-inclusion proofs.
+This eliminates depth caps and tree migrations, while still providing the same security properties as Merkle trees.

 Real-world deployment still has open questions—metadata privacy, lightweight witness updates, etc. Check out my implementations of this accumulator below.